-Here’s a collection of gratitude activities for kids and adults that provides a simple way to cultivate gratitude at home or in the classroom.
-Below you will find lessons in gratitude, thankful activities, gratitude games, and gratitude crafts to teach children about gratitude.
-(First published on August 9, 2016; this post is updated and republished to improve the content.)
+Here’s a collection of gratitude activities for kids and adults that provide a simple way to cultivate gratitude at home or in the classroom.
+Below, you will find lessons in gratitude, thankful activities, thankful games, and gratitude crafts to teach children about gratitude and help adults increase feelings of thankfulness.

-Gratitude activities and gratitude crafts for kids (and adults) provide a fun and easy way to nurture an “attitude of gratitude” in the home or classroom.
+Gratitude activities and crafts for kids (and adults) offer a fun and easy way to cultivate an “attitude of gratitude” in the home or classroom.
 Gratitude brings abundance.
 When we are grateful for what we have, we get more of what we are thankful for.
 Simple, but true.
 When we teach and model gratitude to our children, they can find greater happiness in life.
+Gratitude activities are commonly done after the Fall Equinox as a part of seasonal celebrations, family Thanksgiving Traditions, and throughout Christmas and the holiday season.
+However, this list of creative gratitude activity ideas can be enjoyed any time of year by children and adults.

 You will notice that a few of these gratitude activities and crafts mention Thanksgiving and the holidays.
-Still, none of them are specific to the holidays–you will not find any Thanksgiving Turkey’s, or feathers here.
-However, if you’d like a list of thankful activities designed specifically for Thanksgiving, pop over to look at this fun list of Thanksgiving gratitude activities and crafts!
+However, none of them are specific to the Thanksgiving holiday.
+In other words, if you are looking for thankful activities with a festive Thanksgiving Turkey or feathers explicitly designed for the Thanksgiving holiday, pop over to look at this fun list of Thanksgiving gratitude activities and crafts!

 What is gratitude or Thankfulness?

-Gratitude and thankfulness are powerful emotions that enrich our lives in profound ways.
+Gratitude and thankfulness are potent emotions that can alter negative attitudes to positive ones and profoundly enrich our lives.
 At its core, gratitude is a form of mindfulness that enables us to be present with our positive feelings, recognize the good things that happen, and appreciate the positive aspects of our lives, from simple pleasures to the most important people and events.

-In other words, gratitude and grateful thinking are about expressing appreciation for the blessings in our lives instead of being fixated on the negative aspects of what we do not have.
+In other words, gratitude and grateful thinking involve expressing appreciation for the blessings in our lives, rather than being fixated on the negative aspects of what we do not have.
 It is a positive emotion and a mindset of appreciating and being thankful for the good things in one’s life.

 But thankfulness and gratitude go way beyond simply saying “thank you.”
 It’s a genuine acknowledgment of the value that people, experiences, and even challenges bring to our journey.
 This involves recognizing the kindness and support of others, acknowledging the value something or someone brings to our lives, fully appreciating our positive experiences, and looking for the positive outcomes of negative experiences with gratitude for lessons learned.

-“When we are thankful for what we have, we will recieve more of what we are grateful for and find greater happiness in life.”
+“When we are thankful for the blessings in our lives, we will recieve more of what we are grateful for and find greater happiness in life.”

 Why is gratitude important?

-Gratitude is researched to be associated with increased levels of optimism and empathy because it shifts the focus from what is lacking to what is present, promoting a positive outlook on life.
+Gratitude is an essential and powerful emotion that benefits individuals and their relationships.
+By cultivating a grateful mindset and regularly practicing gratitude, we can enhance our well-being, foster positive connections with others, and lead more fulfilling lives.
+Gratitude is associated with increased levels of optimism and empathy, as it shifts the focus from what is lacking to what is present, promoting a positive outlook on life.
 Being thankful helps individuals appreciate the simple pleasures and joys in their daily experiences.

 Feeling grateful can reduce stress, anxiety, and depression while promoting positive emotions and resilience.
-When we give more of our attention to the people, events, places, and things that we are thankful for, it can lead to the habit of feeling grateful and fulfilled.
+By focusing more on the people, events, places, and things we are thankful for, we can cultivate a habit of gratitude and fulfillment.

-Gratitude is a powerful reminder of the blessings and support we receive, and this thankfulness leads us to a more fulfilling and content existence.
-Because when we practice gratitude, and thankfulness becomes a way of being, we have a deeper appreciation for everything in our lives.
+Gratitude is a powerful reminder of the blessings and support we receive, and this thankfulness leads us to a more fulfilling and contented existence.
+When we practice gratitude and thankfulness becomes a way of being, we have a deeper appreciation for everything in our lives.

-Grateful individuals tend to be more positive, resilient, and empathetic.
-This fosters a more harmonious and supportive social environment.
-Grateful individuals also tend to be more resilient in the face of adversity.
+Grateful individuals tend to be more positive, resilient, and empathetic, which fosters a more harmonious and supportive social environment.
+They also tend to be more resilient in the face of adversity.
 Recognizing the positive aspects of life can provide a buffer against negative emotions during difficult times.

 The fun gratitude crafts and activities on the list below can help children and adults establish the habit of paying attention to the good things in life.
 By cultivating gratitude, we can experience enhanced psychological well-being, better physical health, improved relationships, and several other benefits.
 Just look at how happy my daughter is in the photograph below.